resistzzz/HGCAN/README.md

-## HGCAN: The source code of a paper for ICDE 2023
+## HGCAN: The source code of a paper for TWEB under review
 ## We have used three public datasets in our paper as follows:

 You can download the raw datasets from following url: